GeneCurationCoalition/gencc-website/docs/submission-directions.md

 - GENCC:000112 TGMI andG2P

 ## Classification IDs
 The following are the classification identifiers that the GenCC recognizes.
+When sharing submissions, please ensure that the classification_id column contains one of the following identifiers (GENCC:XXXXXX).
 - GENCC:100001 Definitive
 - GENCC:100002 Strong
 - GENCC:100003 Moderate